 Veins provide the essential networks that allow blood to flow throughout the body.
 As blood moves through veins between the heart and extremities, any type of blockage or impairment can have a significant effect on a person’s overall health.
 Vein disease presents itself in a variety of forms, but one that patients are regularly advised to be on the lookout for is Deep Vein Thrombosis (DVT).

 DVT occurs when a blood clot is formed within veins that are nestled generally more deeply within the human body.
 It’s extremely common for deep vein clots to appear in the thighs and lower legs.
-Factors that increase the likely hood of DVT include trauma such as an injury or surgery, immobility that often occurs with long distance travel or illness, smoking, cancer, and inherited clotting disorders.
-Other risk factors which slightly increase the risk of developing a DVT include faulty valves within the vein network as well as varicose veins that have been left untreated when looking at why a deep vein blood clot might form in these areas.
+Factors that increase the likely hood of DVT include trauma such as an injury or surgery, immobility that often occurs with long-distance travel or illness, smoking, cancer, and inherited clotting disorders.
+Other risk factors that slightly increase the risk of developing a DVT include faulty valves within the vein network as well as varicose veins that have been left untreated when looking at why a deep vein blood clot might form in these areas.
 The risks associated with DVT are many and often, rather severe.
-In the event that a blood clot breaks loose, there is the risk that an individual may suffer a pulmonary embolism, stroke or heart attack.
+In the event that a blood clot breaks loose, there is the risk that an individual may suffer a pulmonary embolism, stroke, or heart attack.

 Signs and Symptoms Associated with DVT